7 Split Plot Design

 We are evaluating the effect of V, N and their interaction on yield.
 The 1|B/V

-implies that random intercepts vary with block and V within each block.
+means that random intercepts vary with block and V nested within each block.

 Recall the model: